When Sin Prevents Us From Promoting Peace

 A friend tells us she’s had an argument with another one of her friends.
 We know we should encourage her to work things out with her other friend, but when she asks for advice on how to handle the situation we do the opposite.

 Why would we do such a thing?
 Because we’re jealous of their relationship.
 And in a moment of weakness, we allowed our jealousy to influence our actions.

 “But what comes out of the mouth proceeds from the heart, and this defiles a person.”
 Matthew 15:18 ESV

 What’s in our hearts will eventually make its way out of our mouths.
 The condition of our heart impacts our thoughts and attitudes towards things.
-If sin is lurking in our hearts it can—and will if we don’t something about it—influence our motives and the advice we give.
+If sin is lurking in our hearts, it can—and will if we don’t do something about it—influence our motives and the advice we give.

 “Create in me a pure heart, O God, and renew a steadfast spirit within me.”
 Psalm 51:10 NIV

 The council we give has the power to promote peace or cause disunity.
-When offering our advice we need to make certain our reasons for giving it are honorable.
+When offering our advice, we need to make sure our reasons for giving it are honorable.
 Our goal when giving advice should be to build up one another, encourage unity, and lead others towards peace.

 Step Back & Examine Your Motives

 “Put me on trial, LORD, and cross-examine me.
 Test my motives and my heart.”
 Psalm 26:2 NLT

 How can we be sure our advice will promote peace?